COVID-19 worry keeping you from the doctor? Don’t stress. Use this cheat sheet instead.

 “Most family physicians now offer virtual visits,” says Dr. Carroll.
 These appointments give your doctor a chance to evaluate how you’re doing, answer any questions you have, and determine if further care is needed.
 You’d be surprised at how many types of doctor’s appointments can now be done virtually—even eye exams, mole checks, physical therapy, and psychotherapy.

-Earlier this year, Medicare rules were changed so that now telemedicine appointments are covered with fewer restrictions.
+In 2020, Medicare rules were changed so that now telemedicine appointments are covered with fewer restrictions.
 Before, there were about 13,000 Medicare claims for telemedicine per week.
 In April, that number skyrocketed to nearly a million per week.

 To prepare for a telemedicine appointment, make sure that you have a good internet connection and that your camera and microphone are working properly.
 Your doctor will send you a link ahead of time, and it’s okay to launch it right away to make sure everything works.
 Call your doctor’s office if you run into any tech problems.

 If you have concerns about privacy, ask your doctor what steps they’re taking to safeguard your telemedicine appointment.
 And if your living situation is such that you don’t feel comfortable speaking freely, you might want to book an in-person appointment instead.